 Children under the age of 14 must have a parent’s signature on any initial application for a library card.
 The application must be completed with both the child and adult present in the library.

 The Bowdoinham Public Library has established, in addition to the schedule for lost or damaged items, a schedule of fines for overdue materials as well as fees for other services provided by the Bowdoinham Public Library.
 The fee is .05 per day that the library is open, (4 days per week) The fee applies to books, media, and magazines.
 The over due fee for an eReader is .50 per day the library is open.

 Length of Loans

 The Bowdoinham Public Library circulates materials in a variety of formats including books, magazines, books on cassette, DVD’s and CDs.
 The following terms of loan are applicable as indicated.
 All materials circulate for three weeks with two, three week renewals allowed.
 If there is a waiting list or hold on any material, no renewals will be allowed.
-The circulation period for an eReader is two weeks.

 Lost and/or Damaged Materials

 Materials borrowed via any mechanism are the responsibility of the library patron.
 Replacement cost (not original purchase price) is the responsibility of any patron who borrows and loses any library material.
 In the case of children under the age of 18, it is the parents’ responsibility to pay for lost or damaged items.